henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 {% endhighlight %}

 Or simply go to the test runner pane and write your own one-off commands there, or use the shell history to modify the commands you sent from Vim.
 Since it's just commands in a terminal, you get a lot of flexibility.

-One great feature of Turbux is that if it can't figure out a test to run, it will re-run the last one.
-So if you modify `user.rb` and trigger Turbux, it will run `user_spec.rb`.
-If you then open `en.yml` to localize some user attributes, triggering Turbux will run `user_spec.rb` again.

 ## Vimux without Turbux